-Registered firms are required to be parties to referral agreements.
+Registered firms are required to be parties to referral agreements entered into by their representatives.
 This ensures that they are aware of these arrangements so they can adequately supervise their representatives and monitor compliance with the agreements.
 This does not preclude the individual registrant from also being a party to the agreement.